EpicKiwi/Progressive-react-todo/README.md

-# Progressive-react-todo
+# Progressive React To-do

-A progressive WebApp to discover and experiment React and Stores
+> A progressive WebApp to discover and experiment React and Stores